-- a) The airport board of adjustment shall be comprised of five (5) members appointed for terms of two years by the Castroville-Medina County Joint Airport Zoning Board.
-The Castroville-Medina County Joint Airport Zoning Board may remove a board member for cause on a written charge after a public hearing.
-A vacancy on the board shall be filled for the unexpired term. - b) The ABOA shall adopt rules for its governance and procedure in harmony with the provisions of these regulations.
-Meetings of the ABOA shall be held at the call of the chairman and at such times as the ABOA may determine.
-The chairman, or in his/her absence the acting chairman, may administer oaths and compel the attendance of witnesses.
-All hearings of the board of adjustment shall be public.
-The ABOA shall keep minutes of its proceedings showing the vote of each member upon each question or if any member is absent or fails to vote, indicating such fact and shall keep records of its examinations and other official actions.
-The minutes and records shall be filed immediately be filed in the office of the ABOA.
-All such records shall be public records. - c) Authority of the airport board of adjustment.
-The airport board of adjustment shall: - i) hear and decide an appeal, as provided by Section 15 Appeals, from an order, requirement, decision, or determination made by the administrative agency in the enforcement of an airport zoning regulation; - ii) hear and decide special exceptions to the terms of an airport zoning regulation when the regulation requires the board to do so; and - iii) hear and decide specific variances under Section 14 Variances. - d) The airport board of adjustment shall make written findings of fact and conclusions of law stating the facts upon which it relied when making its legal conclusions in reversing, affirming, or modifying any order, requirement, decision, or determination which comes before it under the provisions of these regulations. - e) The concurring vote of four (4) members of the airport board of adjustment shall be necessary to reverse any order, requirement, decision, or determination of the administrative agency, to decide in favor of the applicant on any matter upon which it is required to pass under these regulations, or to effect any variance to these regulations. - f) Judicial review of board decisions.
-A person who is aggrieved or a taxpayer who is affected by a decision of the airport board of adjustment, or the City of Castroville, Texas, or Medina County, Texas, or the Castroville-Medina County joint airport zoning board that believes a decision of the airport board of adjustment is illegal, may present to a court of record a verified petition stating that the decision of the airport board of adjustment is illegal in whole or in part and specifying the grounds of the illegality.
+- i) hear and decide an appeal, as provided by Section 14 Appeals, from an order, requirement, decision, or determination made by the Administrative Agency in the enforcement of an Airport zoning provision; - ii) hear and decide special exceptions to the terms of an Airport zoning regulation when the regulation requires the board to do so; and - iii) hear and decide specific variances under Section 13 Variances. - d) The ABoA shall make written findings of fact and conclusions of law stating the facts upon which it relied when making its legal conclusions in reversing, affirming, or modifying any order, requirement, decision, or determination which comes before it under the provisions of this Regulation. - e) The concurring vote of four (4) members of the ABoA shall be necessary to reverse any order, requirement, decision, or determination of the Administrative Agency, to decide in favor of the applicant on any matter upon which it is required to pass under this Regulation, or to effect any variance to this Regulation. - f) Judicial review of board decisions.
+A person who is aggrieved or a taxpayer who is affected by a decision of the ABoA, or the City of Castroville, Texas, or Medina County, Texas, or the Castroville-Medina County Joint Airport Zoning Board that believes a decision of the ABoA is illegal, may present to a court of record a verified petition stating that the decision of the ABoA is illegal in whole or in part and specifying the grounds of the illegality.
 The petition must be presented within 10 days after the date the decision is filed in the board's office.

-Section 17.
+Section 16.
 Administration.
-It shall be the duty of the City of Castroville, through the City Manager or his/her designee, to administer and enforce the regulations prescribed herein and is hereby designated as the administrative agency.
+It shall be the duty of the City of Castroville, through the City Manager or his/her designee, to administer and enforce the policies in this Regulation and is hereby designated as the Administrative Agency.

-Section 18.
+Section 17.
 Conflicting regulations.
-Where there exists a conflict between any of the regulations or limitations prescribed herein and any other regulation applicable to the same area, whether the conflict be with respect to the use of land, or any other matter, the more stringent limitation or requirement shall control.
+Where there exists a conflict between any of the policies or limitations prescribed herein and any other regulation applicable to the same area, whether the conflict be with respect to the use of land, or any other matter, the more stringent limitation or requirement shall control.